|

 'Polish up the Parish'

 THE GREAT PARISH SPRING CLEAN.
 Pick up litter in and around the village, cut back hedges, polish signs, general tidy up.
-Clear roads, footpaths, fields, hedges, etc. To borrow equipment, email Judith Turner.
+Clear roads, footpaths, fields, hedges, etc. To borrow equipment, email Judith Turner at chairman@fernhurstsociety.org.uk.

-Win a prize for the most unusual piece of litter collected that weekend.
-To enter, email a photo of the unusual piece of litter to Judith Turner.
+To join the competition for the most unusual piece of litter collected, email a photo of the piece of litter to chairman@fernhurstsociety.org.uk.

 |